Directed Polymers and Interfaces in Disordered Media: Introduction

-In this paper we are interested to compute the average free energy of directed polymers and interfaces in random media.
-For simplicity we assume that the fluctuating linear object is confined to a plane.
-Directed polymers in the presence of a quenched random potential describes, for example, the behavior of a linear elastic objects with no self-intersections in a porous medium and also the polymer behavior in poor solvents \cite{vilgis,craig}.
-The generalization to more complex extended objects is straightforward \cite{duo,du0,du1,nat,mezard-parisi1, mezard-parisi3,mezard-parisi2}.
-We also consider a $d$-dimensional manifold with internal points $x \in \mathbb {R}^{d}$, embedded in an external $D$-dimensional space with position vector $\vec{r}\,(x) \in \mathbb {R}^{D}$, where $D=d+N$.
-For oriented manifolds, the set of $N$ transverse coordinates describes the fields of the model.
-Here we are interested in the case $N=1$.
-In this case we have an interface in a quenched random potential, i.e., we are considering in this case a $d$-dimensional manifold in a $D=d+1$ dimensional space.
-A crucial point in these systems with disorder is the fact that one needs to take into account not only the configurational average of the Boltzmann weight, but also average over all the realizations of the disordered variables.
-For quenched disorder, one is mainly interested in averaging the free energy over the disorder, which amounts to averaging the log of the partition function.
-A well know technique for computing the average free energy is the replica method, that has already been used to study field theory of random manifolds \cite{edwards,livro1,parisi1,livro3, livro4,livromez}.
+The statistical mechanics of random surfaces and membranes, or more generally of extended objects, has been widely discussed in the literature, see, e.g., \cite{membranas}.
+One of the simplest example of a tethered surfaces are the polymers \cite{halpin, fredrickson, kacokatso}.
+Certain models of polymers can be discussed by a classical field theory \cite{deGennes, des, witten}.
+Directed polymers in the presence of a quenched random potential describe, for~ example, the behavior of a linear elastic objects with no self-intersections in a porous medium and also the polymer behavior in poor solvents \cite{vilgis,craig}.
+The generalization to more complex extended objects is straightforward \cite{duo,du0,du1,nat,mezard-parisi1, mezard-parisi3}.
+One can also consider a $d$-dimensional manifold with internal points $x \in \mathbb {R}^{d}$, embedded in an external $D$-dimensional space with position vector $\vec{r}\,(x) \in \mathbb {R}^{D}$, where~ $D=d+N$.
+For~ oriented manifolds, the set of $N$ transverse coordinates describe the fields of the model.
+The~ $N=1$ case describes an interface in a quenched random potential.
+In these systems with disorder, two averages must be performed.
+The average of a thermal ensemble using the Boltzmann weight and also the average over all the realizations of the disordered variables.